I'm New

 Singing and Praying: Join in with Hebrew and English songs and prayers as much, or as little, as you feel comfortable.

 Standing and Bowing: We stand a lot during worship.
-There will be clear cues for you to rise during specific portions of the service (Please do not feel obligated to stand, especially if you are medically unable to do so).
+There will be clear cues for you to rise during specific portions of the service (please do not feel obligated to stand, especially if you are medically unable to do so).
 You will notice many people bowing as an act of reverence before the Lord at different times during certain prayers.
 If this is unfamiliar to you, do not feel obligated to bow.
 You’ll get the hang of it over time!

 Dancing: We incorporate Israeli-style folk dance as a worship expression during certain parts of the service.
 You are welcome to participate if you would like, someone will help guide you in the steps.